 Are clear braces really as effective as metal braces?

 Yes!
-The technology has advanced so much, and today’s clear braces can work just as efficiently and effectively as metal braces.
+Technology has advanced so much, and today’s clear braces can work just as efficiently and effectively as metal brackets braces Norwalk.

 The braces may be clear, but won’t the wires still be visible?

 No – in our Norwalk and Westport offices, we use white wires for all patients who opt for clear braces.
 This results in an even more discreet look.
 While there are currently no clear wires, we hope this may be a development in the near future.